Monitoring Dehydration in Older People

 - Use activity sessions to promote fluid intake such as making non-alcoholic mocktails

 Draycott Nursing & Care can offer support for those caring for older family or friends at home.
-For further information, please call +44 (0)20 7351 7171
+For further information, please make an enquiry or call us on +44 (0)20 7351 7171

 Advice &